kyanderson0446/MSBA_HC/README.md

 # HomeCredit Default Prediction Project
 https://www.kaggle.com/competitions/home-credit-default-risk/overview
 ## Overview
 This repository contains the files used for Exploratory Data Analysis (EDA) and modeling in the HomeCredit Kaggle project.
 The project goal was to identify **default** and **non-default** customers.
-The final result was to determine the **customers likelihood (%) of defaulting**.
+The final result was to determine the **customers' likelihood (%) of defaulting**.

 The project was monitored by the University of Utah Master of Business Analytics program.
 This project allowed graduate students to practice their modeling and data cleaning skills on real world data.
-Because of the size of the project, I was assigned to a team of 4, where my contribution was mainly in the EDA and modeling portions of this project.
-The teams main goal was to clean as much data as we physically could before modeling.
-This took a lot of time but this is to be expected in any EDA.
-Once we had the confidence in the cleaned data, we moved onto modeling, where we had some reiterations of the EDA.
+Due to the project's scale, we were organized into teams of four.
+In my team, I played a significant role in both the EDA and modeling phases of the project.
+Our main objective as a team was to thoroughly clean the data before any modeling began.
+This required a significant amount of time, which is to be expected in any EDA.
+After ensuring the data was thoroughly cleaned, we began our modeling approach and occasionally revised the EDA.

 ### Business Context
 By accurately predicting default probabilities, HomeCredit can make informed decisions about loan approvals and minimize financial losses.
 Achieving a high performing model on unseen data will allow HomeCredit to market and target customers directly and cut costs, dramatically.